Alexei Mikhnov

-Oleksiy Pavlovych "Alexei" Mikhnov (Олексій Павлович Міхнов) (born August 31, 1982) is a Ukrainian-Russian professional ice hockey left wing.
+Oleksiy Pavlovych "Alexei" Mikhnov (Олексій Павлович Міхнов) (born August 31, 1982) is a Ukrainian-Russian former professional ice hockey left winger.

 Playing career

-Mikhnov was selected in the first round of the 2000 NHL Entry Draft, 17th overall, by the Edmonton Oilers, and has only played in two NHL games, his first being a 5–2 win versus Phoenix.
+Mikhnov was selected in the first round of the 2000 NHL entry draft, 17th overall, by the Edmonton Oilers, and has only played in two NHL games, his first being a 5–2 win versus Phoenix.
 He was scoreless and even in 4:21 of ice time.
 His brother Andrei Mikhnov was also a National Hockey League prospect and played in the Ontario Hockey League.

 Mikhnov spent four seasons in the Russian Super League and was considered a power forward prospect.
 Despite being from Ukraine, Mikhnov (unlike his brother) plays internationally for Russia.

 After being drafted in 2000, Mikhnov was a mystery to Oilers fans.
 Even when he was drafted, he was considered an enigma.
 When he first arrived in Edmonton in 2004, the Oilers' front office discovered that Mikhnov had poor eyesight, leading to the team buying him a pair of glasses.

 Mikhnov was one of the more famous players impacted by the inability of the National Hockey League and the Russian Ice Hockey Federation to agree on a transfer arrangement, a situation which more famously affected Pittsburgh Penguins prospect Evgeni Malkin.
 On June 20, 2006, according to his agent, Mikhnov gave his two weeks' notice which theoretically could get him out of his contract with Lokomotiv Yaroslavl, and by early September, Mikhnov was skating in Edmonton, taking a spin on September 3 at the University of Alberta.
 Legal action by Lokomotiv Yaroslavl to retain Mikhnov was swiftly dismissed in court.
 On September 5, 2006, Mikhnov signed a one-year deal with the Oilers.

 On January 24th, 2007, Mikhnov was assigned back to Lokomotiv Yaroslavl for the remainder of the season.
 The Oilers gave him his qualifying offer to retain his rights, but never brought him over again.

 In April 2011, Lokomotiv Yaroslavl opted not to renew his contract after 7 seasons with the club.
 In May 2011, Mikhnov signed a deal with Metallurg Magnitogorsk of the KHL.
 In June 2012, despite extending his deal just a week prior, Metallurg released Mikhnov.